QAlbright/Quinn-Resume/README.md

 # Quinn Albright - quinnalbright@gmail.com (858)381-7555
-SUMMARY:
+<h3>SUMMARY:</h3>
-3.93 GPA Honors Institute Student at Grand Canyon University on track to graduate with Bachelor of Science in Finance and Economics complete with Spanish Language minor in December of 2017; Highly driven, competitive individual with multi-industry knowledge and experience.
+<body>3.93 GPA Honors Institute Student at Grand Canyon University on track to graduate with Bachelor of Science in Finance and Economics complete with Spanish Language minor in December of 2017; Highly driven, competitive individual with multi-industry knowledge and experience.</body>

-EDUCATION AND COURSEWORK:
+<h3>EDUCATION AND COURSEWORK: </h3>

 August 2014-Present
 Current Student: Grand Canyon University - Phoenix, AZ